Skip to content

 Damages related to secondary transactions are now recoverable under certain circumstances.
 This gives parties a new avenue to recoup their losses when they have suffered due to another party’s breach of contract.
 Conversely, this opens a new area of liability for parties selling property or holding mortgages.
 To recover these damages, or to be liable for them, it must be shown that a party knew, either at the time of contracting or a reasonable time before the loss, that the mortgaged property might be used to facilitate a secondary transaction.
 This evidentiary standard should guide parties involved in real estate transactions going forward.

-De Rita confirms that keeping appraised of other parties’ intentions and broadcasting your own intentions are both important factors in the recoverability of damages should the transaction fail.
+De Rita confirms that keeping apprised of other parties’ intentions and broadcasting your own intentions are both important factors in the recoverability of damages should the transaction fail.
 Vendors must ensure that they are aware of whether or not a purchaser may seek to use the property to facilitate a secondary transaction in order to understand the urgency of its contractual obligations and the risk of liability related to a breach.
 Conversely, a party purchasing a property that they may later use to facilitate a secondary transaction must be sure that they broadcast their intentions.
 Taking steps to ensure that a vendor understands a buyer’s intentions and the liability they assume by retaining a mortgage can help to safeguard the buyer from losses if they find themselves in the unfortunate position of Mr. De Rita.
 For prudent parties, these should not represent drastic changes, yet in the wake of this decision they are vital to guard against losses and liability.

 LERNx Sidebar